Detail of the surface of a chalcedony geode with a crack full of glue

 This isn’t necessarily someone trying to be sneaky.
 Visible glue ruins the illusion!
 A well-done repair will not have visible glue.

 People press mud, dirt, clay, or crushed stone into the glue and blend it into the matrix.
 If you see cracks on one side, and corresponding discolored crumbly lines like this on the matrix on the back, that’s a big red flag your mineral has been repaired.
+Likewise if the reverse appears unaltered it will settle doubts—fractures are pretty common in

 Side-by-side of the same image of the back of a mineral specimen, with brown lines visible on its back and highlighted with white lines in the image on right.
 Captioned, "pieces have been glued back together, then muddy substance used to smooth cracks and conceal unsightly glue"